-Walk 2 - Muker -Kisdon Hill - Keld 5½ miles circular (a family walk- recommended).
-Park in the pay and display carpark in Muker or alternatively arrive by bus.
-The Northern Dalesman bus service runs on Sundays amd bank holidays.
+Walk 2 - Muker -Kisdon Hill and the Keld Waterfalls - Keld 5 or 6 miles circular (a family walk- recommended).
+Starting from Muker there are two options one taking a lower level circuit of Kisdon Hill and the passing over Kisdon Hill itself.
+Either park in the pay and display carpark in Muker or alternatively arrive by bus.
+The Northern Dalesman bus service runs on summer Sundays and bank holidays from Hawes and the Little White Bus provides a service Monday to Sat from Reeth.
 Back to Swaledale

 ©John Carey 2009